HyperBlitzer/CSE110/index.md

 - CSE 30 - **Computer Organization and Systems Programming**
 - CSE 100R - **Advanced Data Structures**

+This quarter, _Spring 2023_, I have started to learn how create games in Unity with C# since I like playing video games and want to really understand the complexities of creating games.

+Although it is nothing special, I have modified a flappy bird-esque type of game from a tutorial which can be downloaded with this link...
+[Download Pipe Jumper](Pipe_Jumper.exe)

+- Screenshots of the game

+Another thing I enjoy doing is playing board games, either with friends or with strangers
+### Some of my favorite board games to play include:
+1. Root
+2. Wingspan
+3. Binding of Isaac Four Souls

+Similarly I enjoy playing video games
+### My favorite video games (In no particular order) are:
+- Overwatch
+- Persona 5 Royal
+- Rainbow Six Siege
+-
-Introduce that I am starting to learn unity this quarter, I like board games, video games, and I have traveled.
+I like board games, video games, and I have traveled.